Vectorized/solady/docs/utils/base58.md

     returns (bytes32 result)
 ```

-Decodes `encoded`, a Base58 string, into the original bytes.
+Decodes `encoded`, a Base58 string, into the original word.